Michael J Crouch Chair for Innovation

 Distinguished Professor Steve Wozniak (Woz) with Jesse, Chand, Meg, Neil, Sammy and Le.

-CBA-UTS Social Robotics Partnership
+CBA Social Robotics Partnership

 2016-2020